-An auction registrar has the ability to register domain names for those who are interested in purchasing those names.
-Registrars are typically required to obtain accreditation from the Internet Corporation for Assigned Names and Numbers (ICANN) and are only allowed normally to register certain domain names.
+An auction registrar has the ability to register domain names for those who are interested in purchasing such names.
+Registrars are typically required to obtain accreditation from the Internet Corporation for Assigned Names and Numbers (ICANN) and are only allowed to register certain domain names.

 We currently provide search function for both Namejet.com and Snapnames.com.

-We currently have the capability to filter Public Auctions, Buy It Now Auctions and Reverse Auctions.
+We currently have the capability of filtering Public Auctions, Buy It Now Auctions and Reverse Auctions.
 It may be helpful to understand a bit more of each of these auction types:

 A public auction is the most common type of domain auction.
 Sellers set bidding prices for their domains and everyone has the ability to bid on the domains of their choice.
-Typically the seller will set a minim bid and buyers must bid higher against each other in order to win the domain.
-Sellers are permitted to set a reserve price which is the lowest price that they will accept for a particular domain and if that price is not reached then the seller is under no obligation to sell the domain.
+Typically the seller will set a minimum bid and buyers must bid higher than their compeition in order to win the domain.
+Sellers are permitted to set a reserve price which is the lowest price that they will accept for a particular domain and if that price is not been reached then the seller is under no obligation to sell the domain.
 The buyer with the highest bid for a domain when the auction ends, typically 7 days, is the winner.